w3c/wot-thing-description-toolchain-tmp/tests/README.md

 ## TD Instance Validation

-The `validate_td_instances.py` script provides functionality to validate Thing Description (TD) instances against both the generated JSON Schema and a benchmark schema.
+The `validate_td_instances.py` script provides functionality to validate TD instances against both the generated JSON Schema and a benchmark schema.
 This helps ensure that our generated schema maintains compatibility with the WoT TD specification.

 ### Usage